wickedw/ViewControllerContainer/README.md

 ========================================================================================
-Xamarin / Monotouch ViewController Container Example (controlled via UISegmentedControl)
+Basic Xamarin / Monotouch ViewController Container Example
 ========================================================================================

+Containers contents controlled via UISegmentedControl.

 I got to a point within a project whereby I wanted to display 3 different "Screens" of information based on a user selection.